MerrickMath/MerrickMath.github.io/2021Statistics.md

 * <a href="https://MerrickMath.github.io/APStatistics/StatsTopics.pdf"> Course at a glance</a>.

 ---
-### October 12 - 17
+### October 18-24
 * Watch List:
-    * <a href="https://cosmolearning.org/courses/ap-statistics-lessons-from-mr-tarrou/"> AP Statistics Lessons with Mr. Tarrou 31-34 </a>
+    * AP Classroom Sections 3.5-3.7
-* AP Classroom Sections 3.1-3.4
+    * <a href="https://cosmolearning.org/courses/ap-statistics-lessons-from-mr-tarrou/"> AP Statistics Lessons with Mr. Tarrou 30, 35-36 </a>

 * Homework
-   * Read Barron's Pages 147 - 153
+   * Read Barron's Experiments/Experimental Design Notes
-   * Finish Quiz 10-11 Barron's
+   * Finish Quiz 12-13 Barron's

 A timeline of previous posts may be found <a href="https://merrickMath.github.io/2021StatisticsTimeline.html"> here. </a>